 The Power of Friendship: A twisted sort of application of the trope.
 The Toughs can't count on their allies, because they're mercenaries and your allies might be the guys you're hired to kill tomorrow; they can't count on any of their respective home governments, for pretty much the same reason; they certainly can't count on their employers, who are frequently known to try to backstab the Toughs since, well, they hired a band of mercenaries to begin with, so why not add "screwing over those who make a living with violence"?
 But they know they can count on their friends (which, admittedly, is usually limited to "each other", but the sentiment is there).

-Pi's paranoid delusions are sometimes right on the money.
-It takes someone as crazy as him to think of hyperspace cannons and zombie plagues.
+And it takes someone as crazy as him to think of hyperspace cannons and zombie plagues.